ethereumjs/ethereumjs-monorepo/packages/statemanager/README.md

 Refer to [this test script](./test/rpcStateManager.spec.ts) for complete examples of running transactions and blocks in the `vm` with data sourced from a provider.

+### `StatelessVerkleStateManager` (experimental)

+There is a new `StatelessVerkleStateManager` integrated into the code base.
+This state manager is very experimental and meant to be used for connecting to early [Verkle Trie](https://eips.ethereum.org/EIPS/eip-6800) test networks (Kaustinen).
+This state manager is not yet sufficiently tested and APIs are not yet stable and it therefore should not be used in production.

+See [PRs around Verkle](https://github.com/search?q=repo%3Aethereumjs%2Fethereumjs-monorepo+verkle&type=pullrequests) in our monorepo for an entrypoint if you are interested in our current Verkle related work.

 ### WASM Crypto Support

 This library by default uses JavaScript implementations for the basic standard crypto primitives like hashing for underlying trie keys.
 See `@ethereumjs/common` [README](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master/packages/common) for instructions on how to replace with e.g. a more performant WASM implementation by using a shared `common` instance.